-The Initial Claims Reviewer with respect to deciding Claims for Plan Benefits is Aetna.
+The Initial Claims Reviewer with respect to deciding Claims for Plan Benefits is the applicable HMO or insurer for the Plan.
 The Initial Claims Reviewers with respect to deciding a Claim for an Eligibility Determination are the Human Resources Operations Compensation and Benefits Manager and the North America Health and Insurance Subject Matter Expert.